What Happens If a Tow Truck Damages Your Car?

 The Towing Company Refuses to Take Responsibility for the Damage They Caused

 What happens when the towing firm denies responsibility?
-Some towing companies may go so far as to refute the claims in order to avoid financial liability.
+Some towing companies may deny responsibility to avoid covering the cost of repairs.
 In this case, here is what you ought to consider:

 - Send a formal demand letter requesting the company to pay for the repairs.